 Because they help build membranes around each brain and nerve cell, omega-3 fats can improve the structure of neurons, which are the basic working units of our brain.

-Omega-3 fats may help reduce the risk of dementia and Alzheimer’s disease, slow cognitive decline, improve memory, reduce stress, and even produce more serotonin – the chemical that’s responsible for keeping us feeling happy.
+Omega-3 fats may help reduce the risk of dementia and Alzheimer’s disease, slow cognitive decline, improve memory, reduce stress, and even produce serotonin – the happy hormone.
 This study found that people with higher levels of omega-3s had improved blood flow to the brain and better cognitive abilities.

 The most effective omega-3 fats are found in oily fish like salmon, trout, mackerel, herring, sardines, pilchards, and kippers.
 Check these delicious oily fish recipes from The Guardian for some inspiration.

 If you don’t eat fish, you can still get your omega-3 fats from plant sources like flaxseed, soya beans, pumpkin seeds, and walnuts (more on these later).
-Alternatively, if you think you’re not getting enough omega-3 from your diet, you might want to speak to your GP about whether supplements could be helpful for you – and if so, how much you should take.
+Alternatively, if you think you’re not getting enough omega-3 from your diet, you might want to speak to your GP about whether supplements could be helpful for you.

-Omega-3 supplements are usually made from fish oils – but if you’re vegetarian or vegan – you can take a plant-based omega-3 supplement made from microalgae.
+Omega-3 supplements are usually made from fish oils – but if you’re vegetarian or vegan – you can take a plant-based omega-3 supplement.

 3. Berries